tsgates/arch-wiki-markdown/wiki/Installing_Arch_Linux_in_VMware.md

     # cat /proc/version > /etc/arch-release

+Note:There is a bug in vmtoolsd where the service is not able to properly shut down and hangs for 60 seconds.
+A quick workaround is described here.

-Installing the official VMware Tools
+Installing the official VMware tools
 ------------------------------------

-Install the ifconfig(1) program for the installer to work properly:
+Install the ifconfig(1) program for the installer to work properly from net-tools.

-    # pacman -S net-tools

-Install Linux kernel headers for the installer to work properly:
+Install Linux kernel headers (linux-headers) for the installer to work

-    # pacman -S linux-headers
+properly:

     # cd /lib/modules/$(uname -r)/build/include/linux
     # ln -sv ../generated/uapi/linux/version.h

 Create bogus init directories for the installer to work properly:

-    # for x in `seq 0 6`; do mkdir -pv /etc/init.d/rc$x.d; done
+    # for x in {0..6}; do mkdir -pv /etc/init.d/rc$x.d; done

 Mount the VMware Tools virtual CDROM when offered:

     # mount /dev/cdrom /mnt

+For VMware Player, if the installation does not include the ISO then the same can be downloaded from this location.

 Extract the tarball: